 Correct Water Temperature

 Ideal water temperature for drip brewing is between 196-205°F (91-96°C).
 A good drip brewer should deliver a consistent flow of water within this temperature range for the entire brew – which few actually achieve.
 Most automatic coffee makers do not get the water hot enough.
 This Moccamaster is nearly perfect and our specific machine keeps it between 200-207°F.

 What filter to use?

 Go for the Melita style #2 size filter.
-I found that both the Melita type #1 and #2 filters both fit the filter basket just fine however with 18 grams of ground coffee, the #1 filter was at its limit and the water level reached the very edges of the filter but didn’t spill over (see the picture above for reference).
-The #2 fit just fine (fold the bottom and side seam over) and I can’t see any reason you’d want to risk using the #1 since it could overflow if things don’t go perfectly.
+I found that both the Melita type #1 and #2 filters both fit the filter basket just fine however with 18 grams of ground coffee, the #1 filter was at its limit and the water level reached the very edges of the filter but didn’t spill over (see the picture for reference).
+The #2 fit just fine (fold the bottom and side seams over) and I can’t see any reason you’d want to risk using the #1 since it could overflow if things don’t go perfectly.